Sergio666zxy/Dental-Clinic-Distribution-and-Impact-Factors/README.md

-# Spatial Distribution and Impact Factors of Private Dental Practices: Evidence from Chinese major cities
+# Dental Clinic Distribution and Impact Factors

 This is the replication codes of tables and figures of the manuscript entitled Spatial Distribution and Impact Factors of Private Dental Practices: Evidence from Chinese major cities.